manuelmusngi/derivatives-models-short-rate-model-calibration/README.md

 #### C++ Short-Rate Model Calibration Framework

-This project provides a C++ framework for calibrating no arbitrage one-factor short-rate models to current market conditions.
+This project is a practice in derivatives modeling that provides a C++ framework for calibrating no arbitrage one-factor short-rate models to current market conditions.

 #### Overview